lorentzben/host-microbe-interaction-protein/content/citations/2022-11-07-bilsboroughreviewissuesdietary2006/index.md

 "75" ([Link](zotero://open-pdf/library/items/2N6N224N?page=12) )

-"The advantage of oxidizing most amino acids in the liver to glucose is that only the liver need expend the energy needed to synthesize the entire complex array of enzymes involved in amino acid oxidation" ([Link](zotero://open-pdf/library/items/2N6N224N?page=12) ) ^a0ed55
+<a id="^a0ed55"></a> "The advantage of oxidizing most amino acids in the liver to glucose is that only the liver need expend the energy needed to synthesize the entire complex array of enzymes involved in amino acid oxidation" ([Link](zotero://open-pdf/library/items/2N6N224N?page=12) ) ^a0ed55

 "If diets relatively high in protein are to be tolerated it is likely that an evolutionary mechanism exists to metabolize some amino acids in peripheral tissues.
 Branched chain amino acids (BCAA) such as leucine, valine, and isoleucine, which yield high levels of ATP relative to their yield of glucose, are excellent candidates for this and are known to be oxidized in muscle tissue (71)." ([Link](zotero://open-pdf/library/items/2N6N224N?page=13) )